wargabasdat/Seleksi-2023-Tugas-1/README.md

 * Beautiful Soup: To scrape the data
 * Requests: To make requests to URL
+* JSON: To write JSON encoded data
+* Pandas: To manipulate dataframes

 # How to Use
 1. Clone this folder to your local repository